Grimes-Gif/Biomarker-depp/README.md

 Next, for the supervised learning portion, we focused on major depressive disorder (MDD), which allowed us to drop all rows pertaining to other disorders.
 Lastly, we focused on the frontal parietal lobe (FP1 and FP2 electrodes), as this a critical brain region involved with higher-order thinking.
 All of these feature selections allowed us to create a workable dataset, which we run several learning algorithms on.

-SUPERVISED LEARNING:
+Note: Before actually performing an machine learning, however, some data anaylsis was required for feature selection:

+For supervised learning, we used Support Vector Machines, Neural Networks (Perceptron), Decision Trees, and Regression (specifically, stochastic gradient descent).
+For the SVMs, LinearSVC, SVC w/ a Linear Kernel, SVC with an RBF Kernal, and SVC with polynomial kernel were all tried.
+The polynomial SVC yielded the best results.
+In depth explanation of these methods are covered in the Results section.

+For unsupervised learning...
+[INSERT HERE]

+We currently plan on mainly using K-means clustering (unsupervised) to analyze the data and potential patterns that may emerge.
+We will also employ linear regression (supervised) in order to draw relationships between variables and draw predictions based on said relationships.

+##Results

 Due to the incredibly large number of features (1000+) in the dataset, it is important to conduct informed data analysis to perform targeted machine learning.
 This was accomplished by specifically examining the FP1 and FP2 (frontal parietal cortex) electrodes of depressed patients and healthy controls.
-The figures below show the frequency correlations of FP1/FP2 between depressed (blue) and control (red) for Alpha, Beta, Delta, and Theta waves.
+Figure 1 shows the frequency correlations of FP1/FP2 between depressed (blue) and control (red) for Alpha, Beta, Delta, and Theta waves.
 This was done to determine which waves had the largest differences between the two groups.

 While the Alpha, Beta, and Theta waves seem to have considerable overlap, the Delta waves tell a different story: the control subjects seem to have lower frequencies of delta waves, while the depressed subjects seem to have higher frequencies.
 This is illustrated by the apparent skew of blue dots towards the upper right corner and the skew of red dots towards the bottom left corner in the Delta Wave figure.